 When selecting fish for a community aquarium, it is almost impossible to ignore the colorful and active Characin family of fish.
 There are more than 1300 species of fish in the Characin family (Characidae).
 Additionally, there are several hundred in four closely related families, the Anostomidae, Hemiodontidae, Citharinidae, Citharinidae, and Gasteropelecidae.

 A characteristic feature of the Characins is the adipose fin, situated on the back, between the dorsal fin and the tail fin.
 All the fish in these five families need the same conditions in the aquarium.
 The fish are widely distributed in tropical Central and South America and also in tropical Africa.

 01 of 04

-There are many differently shaped fish with widely differing life styles in these families, from a fish such as the Neon (Paracheirodon innesi), 1.5 inches long (5 centimeters) long and a vegetarian, to a vicious carnivore such as the Red Belly Piranha (Rooseveltiella nattereri) 12 inches (30 centimeters) long.
+There are different shaped fish with widely differing lifestyles in these families.
+From a fish such as the Neon (Paracheirodon innesi) that grow to 1.5 inches/5 centimeters long and are vegetarian to a vicious carnivore such as the Red Belly Piranha (Rooseveltiella nattereri) that grow to 12 inches/30 centimeters long.